taylordr/supracentrality/README.md

 This code implements the supracentrality framework described in publications:

-[1] D Taylor, MA Porter and PJ Mucha (2019) "Topology of interlayer coupling tunes eigenvector-based centralities for multiplex and temporal networks." arXiv preprint available at XXXXXXX.
+[1] D Taylor, MA Porter and PJ Mucha (2019) "Eigenvector-based centralities for multiplex and temporal networks are tuned by the topology of interlayer coupling." arXiv preprint available at XXXXXXX.

 and